-Most codependent people must revisit, explore, and talk about events in their pasts that led to the issue.
+Most codependent people must revisit, explore, and talk about events in their past that led to the problem.
 For example, if a boy grew up taking care of an alcoholic mother, he may have to reevaluate his childhood from a new perspective.
-He may be haunted by feelings of, lack of control and inadequacy.
+He may be haunted by feelings of a lack of control and inadequacy.
 Exploring shame-inducing scenarios of the past can help a person let go and move on.

 Healing someone with a codependency issue typically requires the attention of a professional therapist or counselor.
 An experienced therapist can create a safe environment for the person to recount past experiences, explore current emotions, and address the problem at its roots.
 Often, a codependent person needs regular therapy to incrementally self-reflect on feelings of shame and self-loathing until these feelings dissipate.